Shinjuku

 Showing 4 of 50 transactions.

-• All 50 actual transaction records with address, size, price, and building age
+All 50 records with address, size, price, and building age.

 * Data sourced from MLIT (Ministry of Land, Infrastructure, Transport and Tourism) public records.
 Sample transactions may not represent all market activity.